azcoov/azcoov.github.com/_posts/2011-06-30-appharbor.md

 ---
 layout: post
-title: "HAutomated Deployment with AppHarbor"
+title: "Automated Deployment with AppHarbor"
 excerpt:
   I’m a big believer in simplifying every aspect of the software development process from “file new project” to deployment.
 Nothing should take more than a click-or-two, or a few keystrokes.
 I believe my focus should always be on the code, not the tool.
 Microsoft has done a great job at perfecting my primary tool, Visual Studio, and now AppHarbor has made web deployment automatic for my daily workflow.
 ---